hiveot/hub/docs/README-TD.md

 HiveOT makes the following distinction based on the primary role of the device.
 These are identified by their device type as provided in the TD @type field and defined in the HiveOT vocabulary.

 * A gateway is a device that provides access to other Things.
 A Z-Wave controller USB-stick is a gateway that uses the Z-Wave protocol to connect to Z-Wave devices.
 A gateway is a Thing independent of the Things it provides access to and can have its own inputs, outputs or configuration.
-* An agent is a Thing that publishes Thing information to the HiveOT Hub.
-A publisher has authorization to publish and subscribe to the things it is the publisher of.
-For the Z-Wave agent publishes Thing information of the Z-Wave controller and the devices obtained from that controller.
+* An agent is a service that communicates with the Hub to publishes Thing information and receive action requests.
+An agent has authorization to publish and subscribe to the things it is the publisher of.
+For example, the Z-Wave agent publishes Thing information of the Z-Wave controller and the devices obtained from that controller.
 * An I/O device is a Thing whose primary role is to provide access to inputs and outputs and has its own attributes and configuration.
-* A Hub bridge is a software device that connects two Hubs and shares configured Thing information between them.
+* A Hub bridge is a software device that connects two Hubs and shares select Thing information between them.
 * A service is a software Thing that offers a capability in the IoT ecosystem.
 For example, a history service provides a history of Thing values.

 ## Thing Description Document (TD)